 Schema markup helps search engines identify key data on your pages that can become rich snippets.
 Schema markup can be placed in your page templates or via SEO plugins.

 There is a lot of information out there about doing on-page SEO.
 In this section, you will see the most widely recognized best practices.
-As you go along in your SEO journey you will probably learn more techniques and tricks, but for now these are the best places to start.
+As you go along in your WordPress SEO journey you will probably learn more techniques and tricks, but for now these are the best places to start.

-As mentioned above, WordPress uses seo-friendly URLs.
+As mentioned above, WordPress uses SEO-friendly URLs.
 In WordPress speak those kinds of URLs are called “pretty permalinks.”

 You’ll notice when editing posts, you can edit the post permalink.
 It is recommended to put your target keyword into the permalink (URL).

 4.2 Mention Your Target Keyword in the Meta Title and Description

 You may hear these editable areas referred to as “meta tags” or just “meta.”
 They get their names from their position in the HTML code of your page, the “meta” area at the top of the page.